recursion/jackBeNimble/README.md

 - Stack sell order.
 - Move stack order up.
 - Move stack order down.
-- Interfaces to other exchanges.
+- Interfaces to other exchanges. (started)
 - Build as standalone node service for faster/cleaner api integration.

 ### Usage

 - Add plugin (until its submitted you can only do this in developer mode - so if you are a dev, you know what to do)
-- Login to beta.bitfinix.com (or the regular www.bitfinex.com, however beta is much better thanks to websockets!!)
+- Login to exchange.coinbase.com, beta.bitfinix.com (or the regular www.bitfinex.com, however beta is much better thanks to websockets!!)
 - Place orders!

 ##### Things to know: